 | QHD (1440p) | ~93 PPI | Better small-structure visibility |

-- Optical bonding + AR glass resist glare and chemical wear
+- Optical bonding and AR glass can improve visibility and reduce glare

-- Balanced VESA mounting4 ensures ergonomic adjustment for all staff
+- Balanced VESA mounting4 helps with ergonomic positioning for different users and room layouts

 Integration, Service Support and Lifecycle Economics of Surgical Visualization Systems